mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

      Tarot 4114 320KV Multi-Rotor brushless motor

-(updated)
-  .. admonition:: todo

-     make sure the picture gets cropped (as to delete the excessive grey borders)

 * **Propellers**: move the air due to the motor's motion and prdocue a thrust force that move the UAV.

   *Choice*: two pairs (CW and CCW) of the Tarot 15X5.5 Carbon Fiber Propeller TL2831